EmPower Solar

 Jump into our guides and start learning

-We’ve talked to hundreds of New Yorkers who have already gone through the solar panel installation process.
-Here’s what New York residents should look out for when choosing a solar panel installation company.
+If you want to embrace renewable energy but feel overwhelmed by all the options, you’re not alone.
+Here’s what New Yorkers should look for when choosing a solar panel installation company.
 We’ll also touch on overall costs and ways to save with government incentives.

-A typical residential solar panel installation costs $29,596 in New York.
+A typical residential solar panel installation costs $19,251 in New York City.

 Jump to insightSolar loans, leases and other programs make it easy to go solar with minimal upfront costs.